The Sky Maps

-This is a collection of star maps that can be used anywhere in India at about 21:00 hrs on the 15th of the given month.
+We have given two sets of all sky star maps.
+These maps can be used anywhere in India at about 21:00 hrs on the 15th of the given month.
 The same map can be used at ~22:00 hrs. earlier and at ~20:00 hrs. later that month.

-2. The maps are drawn using stereographic projection (link), that preserves the shape but distorts the size.
-The constellations, therefore, close to the horizon are drawn bigger than those close to the zenith.
+The maps are drawn using stereographic projection (see wiki link), that preserves the shape but distorts the size.
+The constellations, therefore, close to the horizon comes out bigger than those close to the zenith.